 The qualifications are suitable for learners of 18 years of age and above.

-Once you have completed the Assessor course, you would need to have relevant experience and qualification in the sector that you want to assess.
-For example, if you want to assess Beauty related qualification, you would need to have a relevant qualification and experience in that sector.
+Once you have completed the Assessor course, you will need to have relevant experience and qualifications in the sector that you want to assess.
+For example, if you want to assess Beauty-related qualifications, you would need to have a relevant qualification and experience in that sector.

 We at Bright Learning offer assessor qualification which can be achieved by distance learning or classroom-based learning.

-If you chose to complete the course by distance learning, you will study from home and completing your portfolio, which will allow you to complete the qualification in your own time.
-You will be provided with learning material and full tutor support through e-mail, phone and online portal.
+If you choose to complete the course by distance learning, you will study from home and complete your portfolio, which will allow you to complete the qualification in your own time.
+You will be provided with learning material and full tutor support through e-mail, phone, and online portal.

 If you choose classroom-based learning, you will attend the course once a week on a part-time basis.
 We have flexible classes available during the day and evenings.